canonical/ubuntu-cloud-docs/docs/oracle/oracle-how-to/use-bastion-to-access-VM.rst

 Install oracle-cloud-agent on the VM
 ------------------------------------

-If you are using the images created by Canonical and published by Oracle (as described in :doc:`find-ubuntu-images`), they already have the oracle-cloud-agent pre-installed by default, and no additional action is necessary.
+If you are using the images created by Canonical and published by Oracle (as described in :ref:`find-ubuntu-images`), they already have the oracle-cloud-agent pre-installed by default, and no additional action is necessary.

 To check if the agent is installed, run: